-Ramps allowing entrance to, or exit from, the Veterans/Servicemembers primary residence; Widening of doorways to allow access to essential lavatory and sanitary facilities; Raising or lowering kitchen or bathroom sinks and/or counters; Improving entrance paths or driveways in immediate area of the home to facilitate access to the home by the Veteran/Servicemember; Improving plumbing or electrical systems made necessary due to installation of dialysis equipment or other medically sustaining equipment in the home.
+Modifications can include but are not limited to: Ramps allowing entrance to, or exit from, the Veterans/Servicemembers primary residence; Widening of doorways to allow access to essential lavatory and sanitary facilities; Raising or lowering kitchen or bathroom sinks and/or counters; Improving entrance paths or driveways in immediate area of the home to facilitate access to the home by the Veteran/Servicemember; Improving plumbing or electrical systems made necessary due to installation of dialysis equipment or other medically sustaining equipment in the home.

 For application information, contact the Prosthetic Representative at the nearest VA medical center.

 Veterans participating in VA’s vocational rehabilitation program may receive VA health care benefits including prosthetics, medical equipment, and supplies.

 Severely disabled blind Veterans may be eligible for case management services at a VA medical center and for admission to an inpatient or outpatient VA blind or vision rehabilitation program.
-In addition, blind Veterans enrolled in the VA health care system may receive:
+In addition, blind Veterans enrolled in VA health care system may receive:

-Eligible visually impaired Veterans (who are not severely visually disabled) enrolled in the VA health care system may be eligible for services at a VA medical center or for admission to an outpatient VA blind rehabilitation program and may also receive:
+Eligible visually impaired Veterans (who are not severely visually disabled) enrolled in VA health care system may be eligible for services at a VA medical center or for admission to an outpatient VA blind rehabilitation program and may also receive:

 Veterans eligible for VA medical care may receive general and specialty mental health treatment as needed.
 Mental health services are available in primary care clinics (including Home Based Primary Care), general and specialty mental health outpatient clinics, inpatient mental health units, residential rehabilitation and treatment programs, specialty medical clinics, and Community Living Centers.

-Veterans Crisis Line:Veterans experiencing an emotional distress/crisis or who need to talk to a trained mental health professional may call the Veterans Crisis Line 1-800-273-TALK (8255).
+Veterans experiencing an emotional distress/crisis or who need to talk to a trained mental health professional may call the Veterans Crisis Line 1-800-273-TALK (8255).
 The hotline is available 24 hours a day, seven days a week.
 When callers press “1”, they are immediately connected with a qualified and caring provider who can help.

 Chat feature: Veterans Chat is located at the Veterans Crisis Line and enables Veterans, their families and friends to go online where they can anonymously chat with a trained VA counselor.
-Veterans Chat can be accessed through the suicide prevention Website www.
-Veterancrisisline.net by clicking on the Veterans Chat tab on the right side of the Webpage.
+Veterans chat can be accessed through the suicide prevention website www.
+Veterancrisisline.net by clicking on the Veterans chat tab on the right side of the webpage.

 Text feature: Those in crisis may text 83-8255 free of charge to receive confidential, personal and immediate support.

-Make the Connection Resources: help Veterans and their family members connect with information and services to improve their lives.
+Resources help Veterans and their family members connect with information and services to improve their lives.
 Visitors towww.MakeTheConnection.net will find a one-stop resource where Veterans and their family and friends can privately explore information, watch stories similar to their own, research content on mental health issues and treatment, and easily access support and information that will help them live more fulfilling lives.

-At the heart of Make the Connection are powerful personal testimonials, which illustrate true stories of Veterans who faced life events, experiences, physical injuries or psychological symptoms; reached out for support; and found ways to overcome their challenges.
+At the heart of Make the Connection are powerful personal testimonials, which illustrate true stories of Veterans who faced life events, physical injuries or psychological symptoms; then reached out for support; and found ways to overcome their challenges.
 Veterans and their families are encouraged to “make the connection” - with strength and resilience of Veterans like themselves, with other people who care, and with information and available resources for getting their lives on a better track.
 For more information, go to www.MakeTheConnection.net

-VA’s National Center for PTSD serves as a resource for healthcare professionals, Veterans and families.
+VA’s National Center for PTSD serves as a resource for health care professionals, Veterans and families.
 Information, self-help resources, and other helpful information can be found at www.ptsd.va.gov.

-Eligibility: VA may provide domiciliary care to Veterans whose annual gross household income does not exceed the maximum annual rate of VA pension or to Veterans the Secretary of Veterans Affairs determines have no adequate means of support.
+Eligibility: VA may provide domiciliary care to Veterans whose annual gross household income does not exceed the maximum annual rate of VA pension or to Veterans whom the Secretary of Veterans Affairs determines have no adequate means of support.
 The copays for extended care services apply to domiciliary care.
 Call the nearest benefits or health care facility to obtain the latest information.

 Dental benefits are provided by VA according to law.
 In some instances, VA is authorized to provide extensive dental care, while in other cases treatment may be limited by law.
 This Fact Sheet table describes dental eligibility criteria and contains information to assist Veterans in understanding their eligibility for VA dental care.

 *Note: Public Law 83 enacted June 16, 1955, amended Veterans’ eligibility for outpatient dental services.
-As a result, any Veteran who received a dental award letter from VBA dated before 1955 in which VBA determined the dental conditions to be noncompensable are no longer eligible for Class II outpatient dental treatment.
+As a result, any Veteran who received a dental award letter from VBA dated before 1955 in which VBA determined the dental conditions to be non-compensable are no longer eligible for Class II outpatient dental treatment.

-CWT/Transitional Work (CWT/TW) is vocational assessment program that operates in VA medical centers and/or local community business and industry.
+Compensated Work Therapy/Transitional Work (CWT/TW) is a vocational assessment program that operates in VA medical centers and/or local community business and industry.
 CWT/TW participants are matched to real life work assignments for a time-limited basis.
 Veterans are supervised by personnel of the sponsoring site, under the same job expectations experienced by non-CWT workers.
 Veterans participating in the CWT/TW program are not employees of either the Federal government or a host company and, as such, receive no traditional employee benefits.
 CWT/TW participants receive, at a minimum, the greater of Federal or state minimum wage for all hours worked.
 Approximately 40 percent of participants secure competitive employment at the time of discharge.

 CWT/Supported Employment (CWT/SE)is a recovery-based intervention provided through an integrated partnership with the primary Mental Health treatment team.
 The employment is intended to be an extension of treatment to manage symptoms and advance recovery.
-CWT/SE consists of full or part-time competitive employment with extensive clinical supports to Veterans, and accommodations/supervision guidance to employers.
+CWT/SE consists of full- or part-time competitive employment with extensive clinical supports to Veterans, and accommodations/supervision guidance to employers.